kakaobrain/hotr/README.md

 ## 2. HOI dataset setup
 Our current version of HOTR supports the experiments for both [V-COCO](https://github.com/s-gupta/v-coco) and [HICO-DET](https://drive.google.com/file/d/1QZcJmGVlF9f4h-XLWe9Gkmnmj2z1gSnk/view) dataset.
 Download the dataset under the pulled directory.
+For HICO-DET, we use the [annotation files](https://drive.google.com/file/d/1QZcJmGVlF9f4h-XLWe9Gkmnmj2z1gSnk/view) provided by the PPDM authors.
+Below we present how you should place the files.
 ```bash
 # V-COCO setup
 $ git clone https://github.com/s-gupta/v-coco.git